 "September 30 will be a tremendously meaningful and significant day in Newmarket and throughout our country," says Newmarket Mayor John Taylor.
 "On this day, and everyday, we need to remember and reflect on our past - the very painful and tragic history of the residential school system and the unimaginable impact this has had on Indigenous communities.
 We need to continue to come together to do more, do better and to create a path forward with Truth and Reconciliation leading the way."

-What: The Town of Newmarket is hosting an event for the community to come together in reflection as we honour the National Day for Truth and Reconciliation, a day that honour the lost children and Survivors of residential schools, their families and communities.
+What: The Town of Newmarket is hosting an event for the community to come together in reflection as we honour the National Day for Truth and Reconciliation, a day that honours the lost children and survivors of residential schools, their families and communities.

-Where: Fairy Lake Park (Ampitheatre), 520 Water Street (L3Y 1M5) Parking is available on site at Fairy Lake or you can choose to park anywhere along the Nokiida Trail, or at the Town Office at 395 Mulock Drive.
+Where: Fairy Lake Park (Ampitheatre), 520 Water Street.
+Parking is available on site at Fairy Lake Park.
+The ampitheatre can also be accessed by walking along the Tom Taylor Trail and parking nearby at the Municipal Offices (395 Mulock Drive) or along Cane Parkway.

 September 30 is also Orange Shirt Day, an Indigenous-led grassroots commemorative day that honours the children who survived Residential Schools and remembers those who did not.
 This day relates to the experience of Phyllis Webstad, a Northern Secwpemc (Shuswap) from the Stswecem'c Xgat'tem First Nation, on her first day of school, where she arrived dressed in a new orange shirt, which was taken from her.
 It is now a symbol of the stripping away of culture, freedom and self-esteem experienced by Indigenous children over generations.
 Please remember to wear orange on September 30 to raise awareness of the very tragic legacy of residential schools, to honour the thousands of children whose lives were lost, and those who survived but continue to experience the trauma to this day.